redis/redis-doc/docs/reference/protocol-spec.md

 <a name="verbatim-string-reply">

-### Verbatim Strings
+### Verbatim strings
-This type is similar to the [Bulk String](#bulk-strings), with the addition of providing a hint about the data's format.
+This type is similar to the [bulk string](#bulk-strings), with the addition of providing a hint about the data's format.

-A Verbatim String's RESP encoding is as follows:
+A verbatim string's RESP encoding is as follows:

     =<length>\r\n<three-bytes>:<data>\r\n